semrush/intergalactic/website/docs/components/tooltip/tooltip.md

 ## Component composition

 It's useful to keep in mind that in code tooltips consist of two main parts:
 - Trigger — the element that should be hovered, clicked on, etc, to show the tooltip,
-- Popper — the tooltip itself, i.e. the container for tooltip content.
+- Popper — the tooltip itself, that is, the container for tooltip content.

 ![](static/tooltip-composition.png)